pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Review Process.md

 ### Make sure the design does not violate our [Submission Guidelines](https://help.positivegrid.com/hc/en-us/articles/9291263379341-Personalized-Product-Submission-Guidelines).

+> Note that there might be custom grille designs with copyright materials made by our collaborated artists/KOLs.
+Make sure to check Shopify before cancelling (it'll be an $0 order).

 If the design violates our guidelines, please proceed [[Custom Grille Design Reject or Reprint]].